TristanWebber/garage_monitor/esp_bare_c/README.md

 }
 ```

 Note that there is a `usb_wait_for_flush()` that is simply a timeout to prevent this functionality from blocking forever in the event that there is no host connected.
 This function will return the number of bytes successfully written to the buffer (or -1 if no bytes were written), and this results in some useful feedback to the caller of the function.
-However, it is worth pausing to consider some of the performance implications of this higher level function.
-Thinking about how this will be represented in assembly, there are a lot of branches here, repeated calls to the strlen function, a loop that counts up, and comparison between signed integers.
-These choices all introduce multiple extra instructions.
-Our processor is plenty fast enough to deal with this code without any issues, but it's also helpful to be aware of how our design choices influence the amount of memory and instructions that will be required.
+This is not a particularly efficient function due to all the branching, however it does the job and this processor has plenty of power, so the inefficiencies aren't worth too much of our attention.

 Now that we have our own simplistic version of puts, we can update our main code: